 While you’ll likely want to be staying most of the holidays indoors, there’s no harm in making your outdoor seating spaces feel cozier than ever.
 Boost your boot bench with cushions and blankets in festive colors and prints.
 This makes for a wonderful welcome home after a long walk, but also creates a space for sitting on a crisp winter morning and watching the world go by, with a warm cup of coffee in hand.

-How can I decorate a front door for Christmas?
+How can I decorate a porch for Christmas?

-When it comes to front door Christmas decorations, the best place to start is with a wreath.
-While highly traditional, a wreath can take myriad forms to suit your personal style, from pine-based wreaths laden with berries and bows to contemporary metallic rings of faux fern leaves and olive branches.
+When it comes to Christmas porch decorations, the best place to start is with a wreath.
+While highly traditional, a wreath can take myriad forms to suit your personal style, whether you make a pine cone wreath laden with berries and bows to buy contemporary metallic rings of faux fern leaves and olive branches.

-Most usual Christmas decorations can be used outside, you just need to be sure they are weatherproof.
-This is most important when it comes to Christmas light ideas for outdoor trees – make sure any fairy lights you use outside are explicitly suitable for outdoor use to prevent any electrical mishaps.
+Most usual Christmas decorations can be used on a porch, you just need to be sure they are weatherproof if yours is exposed.
+This is most important when it comes to Christmas light ideas for outdoor trees – make sure any s lights you use outside are explicitly suitable for outdoor use to prevent any electrical mishaps.
 Otherwise, decorations made from anything other than paper, card, fabric or untreated wood should be fine.
 Just try to keep anything you want to last for years to come as sheltered as possible.

 Sign up to the Homes & Gardens newsletter

 Decor Ideas.
 Project Inspiration.
 Expert Advice.
 Delivered to your inbox.